DoMyLLC.com DoMyLLC.com

 Still an emerging discipline, business continuity management is one that’s gaining credibility in the business community.
 Although disaster and major incident planning are fields where particularly the public sector have focused a good deal of attention on through the years, more and more companies are now waking up to the fact that a disruption to something outside of their control could seriously affect their ability to function.

-Having plans in place
+Having Plans in Place

 Although no-one can have a contingency for every possible scenario, having a plan will stand you in good stead to ensure your company stays on its feet at times when services are threatened.
 Rather than providing a comprehensive list of what might go wrong and how to solve it, business continuity plans are designed to put in place systems and processes that can manage in a crisis, should one arise.

-Your plan should start with a thorough assetssment of the potential risks.
-From this, a team of people representative of your organisation’s functions can start to consider how likely those risks are to occur and what impact they would have if they did.
+Your plan should start with a thorough assessment of the potential risks.
+From this, a team of people representative of your organization’s functions can start to consider how likely those risks are to occur and what impact they would have if they did.
 Once you have a set of likely scenarios, you can start to plan the processes that can be enacted to manage in these instances ensuring that the plan includes key personnel and how their decisions can mitigate the impact.

 Once your plan is agreed, the next step is to test it using an exercise.
 A likely scenario can be developed and presented to a team of people, including your key decision-makers, so they can use the plan to work through the problem and see if it would help to manage the risk as well as identify any gaps in the existing plan.